kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 If you need more time, we will give you more time.

-That being said, if you have an emergency, a conflict with your schedule or any other commitment that will prevent you from continuing the lessons, please inform us so we can freeze your account.
+That being said, if you have an emergency, a conflict with your schedule, or any other commitment that will prevent you from continuing the lessons, please inform us so we can freeze your account.

 ## Continue After Long Breaks